osrf-migration/vrx-wiki/system_requirements.md

-# System Requirements for Running VMRC #
+# System Requirements for Running VRX #

 ## Recommended system setup

 ### Hardware ###

-In order to run VMRC we recommend your computing hardware has:
+In order to run VRX we recommend your computing hardware has:

 - Modern multi-core CPU, e.g. Intel Core i5
 - 8 Gb of RAM